Stephen Wayne Yeager

 - Born November 24, 1948 in Huntington, WV USA

-Known for a flashy lifestyle as a player, Steve got married on the steps of LA's City Hall with the mayor as his best man and later posed naked for Playgirl.
+Known for a flashy lifestyle as a player, Steve got married on the steps of LA's City Hall, with Mayor Tom Bradley as his best man, and later posed naked for Playgirl.
+He and his family appeared on six episodes of Family Feud with Richard Dawson in 1979.

-Steve was a pitch-man for Collectibles International, a baseball card franchise company that was accused of fraud in 1996.
+Steve was a pitchman for Collectibles International, a baseball card franchise company that was accused of fraud in 1996.
+He is a co-owner of the Jersey Mike's Subs franchise.

 In 1999, he became hitting coach of the San Bernardino Stampede.
-In 2000-2001 he managed the Long Beach Breakers.
-He was hitting coach for the Jacksonville Suns in 2004, and was the hitting coach for the Las Vegas 51's in 2005-2006.
+In 2000-2001, he managed the Long Beach Breakers.
+He was hitting coach for the Jacksonville Suns in 2005, and was the hitting coach for the Las Vegas 51's in 2006.
 Yeager was named hitting coach of the Inland Empire 66ers for 2007.
 In May 2007, Yeager was injured in a car accident when he swerved to avoid another car on the freeway that jumped the median and was coming at him.
-In 2013, Yeager returned to the major leagues as catching coach of the Dodgers.
+In 2012, Yeager returned to the major leagues as catching coach of the Dodgers, working with them until 2018.

 - Steve Yeager (as told to George Vass): "The Game I'll Never Forget", Baseball Digest, May 1986, pp. 77-78, 80-83.